10 Foods for Healthy, Beautiful Skin

 Want to fight wrinkles?
 Then eat vitamin C-rich peppers.
 They also contain vitamin E (which helps repair damaged skin), vitamin A (which keeps skin moist) and carotenoids (which decrease the skin's sensitivity to the sun).
 People who ate more green and yellow vegetables had fewer facial wrinkles than those who ate less, according to a study in the British Journal of Nutrition.

 To protect your skin against sun damage, chomp on some tomatoes.
-They provide the bright red pigment that is naturally found in the skin, called lycopene, says the Mayo Clinic.
+They provide the bright red pigment that is naturally found in the skin, called lycopene.
 Lycopene, which is found in higher levels in cooked, processed tomatoes, protects against the sun's harmful ultraviolet radiation.
 Women who ate lycopene-rich tomato paste in olive oil had less DNA damage and visible redness than those who just ate olive oil, said a study published in the British Journal of Dermatology.

 Eat oysters to help wounds heal and prevent scarring.
-Oysters contain the important trace metal zinc, which promotes wound healing, according to the University of Maryland Medical Center.
+Oysters contain the important trace metal zinc, which promotes wound healing, according to the University of Massachusetts.
 Oysters can help prevent wounds from breaking down and keeps skin strong during healing.
 You can also get zinc from nuts, lobster, beans and crab.

 Berries like strawberries, blueberries, blackberries and raspberries offer antioxidants, which help protect the skin from the sun's damaging effects.
 Eating these foods also may help prevent signs of aging skin like dryness and wrinkles.
 A note: Consuming fruits and vegetables raw and fresh offers more antioxidants than when they're cooked.